 A up-to-date list of centres and their current status (open or closed) for deceased and living donation can be found here.
 This will be kept up to date with the latest information as things change, so is the best source of up to date information.

 - I was already going through the assessment process for living donation when the COVID-19 pandemic began.
 What is the situation now in terms of continuing with assessment?

 Your local team should have advised you that currently living donation was not proceeding and they will be back in touch when the situation changes in your centre.
-Please be aware that many living donor coordinators were carrying out other duties at the height of the pandemic and may need to do so again if there is a second wave, so they may not be in a position to respond to enquiries in the ways we might expect.
+Please be aware that many living donor coordinators were carrying out other duties at the height of the pandemic and may need to do so again during a second wave, so they may not be in a position to respond to enquiries in the ways we might expect.
 Please be patient if you can.
-If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use email@example.com for further advice and support.
+If you have a very urgent query that you feel cannot wait and have been unable to get in touch with your living donor coordinator team, you can use firstname.lastname@example.org for further advice and support.